 Establishing “Montres TUDOR S.A” in 1946, Wilsdorf offered a new collection of watches appealing to a different market segment, but with the reassurance of the Rolex name.
 The addition of another brand accorded economies of scale.
 Rolex cases were paired with third-party movements and watches were assembled using the same facilities as those used for its older sibling.

-Tudor used highly original advertising to promote its products with Wilsdorf’s face appearing prominently on promotional material accompanied with his own personal endorsement for the company’s watches.
+Tudor used highly original advertising to promote its products with Wilsdorf’s face appearing prominently on promotional material accompanied by his own personal endorsement for the company’s watches.
 Campaigns extolled the robust qualities of the Tudor Oyster Prince, launched in 1952.
-These early models offered water resistant cases and self-winding movements.
+These early models offered water-resistant cases and self-winding movements.

 The Tudor Oyster Prince 7909, released in 1952, was offered in various cases sizes, ranging from 31mm to 34mm in diameter.
 The crown featured the Rolex logo and the case housed the calibre 390, a third-party movement with a frequency of 2.5Hz.
 After the release of this first version of the Oyster, additional models followed, including the Tudor Prince Date-Day, revealed in 1969, with a case measuring 37.5mm in diameter which was considered large at the time.